elodieandrieu/elodieandrieu.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website!
 I am an aspiring health economist, currently in the second year of an economics PhD from Boston University.
 My fields are health economics, applied econometrics, and development economics.
-In particular, my research focuses on the diffusion of innovations and gaps between research and practices; I'm especially interested in how these gaps affect treatment decisions and outcomes in mental health care.
+In particular, my current research focuses on innovation diffusion and gaps between research and practices; I'm especially interested in how these gaps affect treatment decisions and outcomes in mental health care.

 I received Bachelor's degrees in economics and mathematics from Brigham Young University in Provo, Utah, where I was privileged to work with amazing economists and legislators in projects exploring adolescent well-being, vehicle safety inspections, and political philosophy.
 You can learn more about each of these projects on this website.